David-Seis/TSUG/README.md

 ### Meetings
-<p><b>Our July meeting </b> is on the 16th at 6 PM - Join us for a session on an **"Mentoring Strategies for Career Growth** with Robert Skoglund.
+<p><b>Our Agust meeting </b> is on the 20th at 6 PM - Join us for a session on an **SQL Injection** with Daniel Dockery.
 We look forward to seeing you all there!</p> Please <a href="https://www.meetup.com/tampa-sql-user-groups/">register at this link so that the facilities has an accurate count of attendance</a>.</p>

 <p>
 The KForce Team will be stationed at both the First floor and 2nd floor entrances of the building.
 Once inside the building we will go to the 5th floor.
 Kforce asks us to check in at the Kiosk for tracking and then we will be let into the area.
 They will only be stationed until 6:30.
 After 7 there will be restricted and difficult access, so please make sure to arrive by 6:30 at the latest!</p>